 This post will show you how to automatically launch or open UWP or Windows Store apps on every startup or boot in Windows 11/10.
 Most of us know how to make Programs run on startup – but not many may know how to make Windows 11/10 launch Microsoft Store apps on startup.

-Open Windows Store apps on startup
+How to open Microsoft Store apps on startup in Windows

-The process is quite simple.
+This process is quite simple.
 First, open File Explorer and paste the following in the address bar and hit Enter to open the Applications folder:

 Next, open another instance of File Explorer.
 To do this, right-click on the Taskbar Explorer icon and select File Explorer.
-In this instance of Explorer, open the following Startup folder location:

-Resize and place the folders side by side.
+Resize and place the folders, side by side.

 Now all you need to do is drag-and-drop the icon of the Windows Store app that you want to start at every startup from the Applications folder to the Startup folder.

-When you do this, Windows 10 will create a shortcut or link to the app.
+When you do this, Windows 11/10 will create a shortcut or link to the app.

 Once you have done this, close the folders, restart your computer and see.

 The Microsoft Store app should launch automatically on startup.